 I'm the co-author, with Bill Cheswick, of the book Firewalls and Internet Security: Repelling the Wily Hacker.
 The second edition had Aviel D. Rubin as an additional author.
 I've also written Thinking Security.

-I have been a member of the Science and Technology Advisory Committee of the Department of Homeland Security since 2005.
-I am also a member of the Technical Guidelines Development Committee of the Election Assistance Commission.
+I was a member of the Science and Technology Advisory Committee of the Department of Homeland Security 2005–2014.
+I was also a member of the Technical Guidelines Development Committee of the Election Assistance Commission and a subject matter expert for Homeland Security's Data Privacy and Integrity Advisory Committee.
 For the 2012-2013 academic year, I was Chief Technologist of the Federal Trade Commission.
 For 2016, I was the Technology Scholar at the Privacy and Civil Liberties Oversight Board.

 I spend a lot of my time writing papers (electrons?).
 Most of them are available electronically.
 You can find a few of my talks, too.
-In real life, I enjoy photography, trains, making sawdust , and spending time with my family.
+In real life, I enjoy photography (especially bird photography), trains, making sawdust , and spending time with my family.
 But a persistent sense of unreality sometimes intervenes....

 Worried about people reading your mail?
 That's not an unreasonable fear...
-See some notes I've written on what you should -- and shouldn't -- do about it.
+See some notes I've written on what you should—nd shouldn't—o about it.

 I've served on many study committees of the National Academies of Science, Engineering, and Medicine.
-I'm currently a member of the the Academies' Computer Science and Telecommunications Board.
+I'm was also a member of the the Academies' Computer Science and Telecommunications Board.

-I've become very interested in nuclear weapons command and control.
-Apart from the relevance of the subject to the history of public key cryptography, I've done a fair amount of research on how permissive action links -- the cryptographic unlocking mechanisms for nuclear weapons -- work.
+I'm very interested in nuclear weapons command and control.
+Apart from the relevance of the subject to the history of public key cryptography, I've done a fair amount of research on how permissive action links—the cryptographic unlocking mechanisms for nuclear weapons—ork.

 To reach me, it's best to send email to me at the address given at the top of the page.
 For other contact mechanisms, see my university directory page.
 If it's Secret Stuff for me, you can find my PGP key here.
 (That's a new key; the old one, which was used to sign the new one, is here.)